refiner-io/mobile-sdk-android/README.md

 #### Track Screen

 `Track Screen` provides to track screen that user is currently on.
+Screen information can be used to launch surveys in specific areas of your app.

 ```kotlin
 Refiner.trackScreen(screenName = "SCREEN_NAME")